 Whether you pursue a faculty, postdoc, teaching, or other academic position, you’ll quickly find out that the academic job search is a structured process with strict deadlines and specific materials to prepare.
 Strategies for the academic job search vary by discipline.
 It is key that you familiarize yourself with the appropriate requirements and timelines associated with your discipline, and professors and mentors are great sources of advice in this area.

-At the Center for Career Development & Academic Transitions, we are here to support you throughout this process, and supplement the guidance you receive from your academic department, by assisting you with:
+At the Center for Career Development & Academic Exploration, we are here to support you throughout this process, and supplement the guidance you receive from your academic department, by assisting you with: